-Principals review their 2023-24 school budgets, determine staffing needs for their schools, and identify the appointment areas where, if at all, they need to reduce or add teachers.
+Principals review their 2024-25 school budgets, determine staffing needs for their schools, and identify the appointment areas where, if at all, they need to reduce or add teachers.

 The Talent Partner Team confirms for principals the specific staff members to be transferred and the vacant positions for their schools.
-If there is a reduction, the least senior teacher(s) within the affected appointment area(s) will be transferred.
-Teachers are identified for movement using the following groupings:
+If there is a reduction, the least senior teachers / counselors / librarians within the affected appointment area(s) will be transferred.
+Teachers /counselors / librarians are identified for movement using the following groupings: